kennytilton/MatrixJS/js/matrixjs/readme.md

 ### Matrix internals
 [This section is a bit technical.
 Feel free to skip it and come back as soon as you regret doing so.]

 The "matrix" in MatrixJS is just another dataflow/reactive/databinding library.
-At run-time, a matrix is just a simple tree of parent and children objects where children have just one parent (and have a link to that parent).
+At run-time, a matrix is a simple tree of parent and children objects where children have just one parent (and have a link to that parent).
 Thus the entire matrix can be navigated starting from any object.
 It is all connected, as Buddha said.

 Properties of objects might have fixed values or be mediated by so-called "cells".
-Our shorthand for "properties mediated by cells" is simply "cells".
+Our shorthand for "a property mediated by a cell" is simply "cell".
 Formulaic `cF` cells calculate values for their properties from anonymous functions that take for input the object they qualify.
 These functions can use other properties of the same object or, by navigating intelligently to other objects in the matrix, rely on any other property in the matrix.
-Cue Buddha, and yes, we consider stateless isolation, encapsulation, and the model-view dichotomy to miss the point of UI programming, where interdependency abounds.
+Cue Buddha, and yes this flies happily in the face of conventional wisdom on component isolation, because model-building is all about exposing information and connecting things.
+End of rant.

 > Example: nuclear power plant control room dashboard background color is red or black depending on whether the core temperature reported by a sensor is greater or equal to a billion degrees.